stevenburris1978/Inf653GvaReactNativeRESTapiExpressMongoDBStatesFunFacts/README.md

-## INF653GVA - Back-end Development I
 # Steven Burris
 # 4/27/2024
-# *Final Project - State Fun Facts React Native Expo iOS and Android App - Production with EAS build*
+# *State Fun Facts React Native Expo iOS and Android App - Production with EAS build*
 # *State Fun Facts mobile app uses Express server with Heroku and Mongodb database for the backend, Bcrypt to hash the admin passwords, edit state fun facts info in the mongodb*
-# *State Fun Facts has a Node JavaScript REST API web app in the webview of the Home Screen for searching state fun facts and is in the funfacts-backend directory*
+# *State Fun Facts has a Node JS REST API web app in the webview of the Home Screen for searching state fun facts and is in the funfacts-backend directory*

 # *State Fun facts mobile app install and setup instructions*
 ## Testers can install State Fun Facts iOS & Android Expo React Native mobile app by